Uniform handling of failure in switch

 Previously, null selector values were treated as out-of-band events, requiring that users handle null selectors in a non-uniform way.

-in Java 21 enable null to be handled uniformly as a selector value, as just another value.
+The improvements to switch in Java 21 enable null to be handled uniformly as a selector value, as just another value.

-is exceptions; if evaluating the selector throws an exception, the switch immediately completes
+A similar source of out-of-band events in switch is exceptions; if evaluating the selector throws an exception, the switch immediately completes

 with that exception.
 This is an entirely justifiable design choice, but it forces users to handle exceptions using a separate mechanism, often a cumbersome one,